Just because testicular cancer is one of the less common cancers, doesn't mean we should pay no attention to it.

 For Wayne, 33, a cancer survivor from Cornwall, it was noticing an unusual lump on his testicle that lead to him making an appointment with his GP.
 Within two weeks was undergoing surgery and three years later, Wayne has the all-clear.

-“Getting diagnosed early really can make all the difference, so remember, if something in your body doesn’t feel right, contact your GP,” Wayne advises.
+"Getting diagnosed early really can make all the difference, so remember, if something in your body doesn’t feel right, contact your GP," he said, as part of an NHS and Morrisons partnership earlier this year to put cancer awareness messaging on underwear labels.

 How to check your testicles for cancer